 Are there any products I can buy that support Water.org?

 Yes!
 You can support us by shopping with businesses that give back.
 From concert tickets to online games to carpet cleaning to jewelry – shop online with these businesses and your purchases will support our work to bring water and sanitation to families around the world.

 Can I volunteer for Water.org?

 Thank you for your interest in volunteering.
-Because our smart solutions rely on local in-country partners and the people in need to implement, we don't have volunteer opportunities at this time.
+Because our smart solutions rely on local in-country partners and the people we serve to implement, we don't have volunteer opportunities at this time.
 If you are looking for additional ways to provide support, we encourage you to visit our Ways to Donate page.

 Does Water.org have an internship program?

 At the present time Water.org does not have an internship program.
 All current job opportunities are listed here.